 General anesthesia is a medically-induced loss of consciousness with concurrent loss of protective reflexes due to anesthetic agents.
-A variety of medications may be prescribed to induce unconsciousness, amnesia, analgesia, skeletal muscle relaxation, and the loss of autonomic system reflexes.
+Various medications may be prescribed to induce unconsciousness, amnesia, analgesia, skeletal muscle relaxation, and the loss of autonomic system reflexes.
 During this state, the patient is unarousable to verbal, tactile, and painful stimuli.
 Upper airway obstruction during general anesthesia usually necessitates the insertion of a laryngeal mask airway or endotracheal tube to preserve airway patency.
-Likewise, the patient's spontaneous ventilation is often inadequate, requiring the employment of partial or full mechanical support with positive pressure ventilation.
+Likewise, the patient's spontaneous ventilation is often inadequate, requiring partial or full mechanical support with positive pressure ventilation.
 The patient's cardiovascular function may also become impaired.

 Stages of Anesthesia Based on Guedel's Classification

 - Stage 1 - Analgesia or Disorientation: This stage can be initiated in a preoperative anesthesiology holding area, where the patient is given medication and may begin to feel its effects but has not yet become unconscious.
 This stage is usually described as the "induction stage."
 Patients are sedated but conversational.
 Breathing is slow and regular.
 At this stage, the patient progresses from analgesia free of amnesia to analgesia with concurrent amnesia.
 This stage comes to an end with the loss of consciousness.